ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 - `npm test` - Runs the tests and waits for changes.
 This is the default and should be used for most development.
 - `npm run test:ci` - Runs the tests and exits.
 This is intended for use on your CI/CD server but is also useful for cases where you want to run the tests once.
 - `npm run test:cov` - Runs the tests and collects coverage information.
 This is intended for use on your CI/CD server but is also useful for cases where you want to identify non-tested areas.
-- `npm run test:upd` - Runs the tests and regenerate failed snapshots.
+- `npm run test:upd` - Runs the tests and regenerates failed snapshots.
 This is intended for use when component markup is modified and you have tests that assert against the composition of components.

 Enter `npm test` and verify that the tests run.